-Popularly speculated to be the oldest town in Sweden, Lund is located in the province of Scania and connected to Copenhagen by the bridge of Oresund.
+Popularly speculated to be the oldest town in Sweden, Lund is located in the province of Scania and is connected to Copenhagen by the bridge of Oresund.

-The bridge runs through the city of Malmo from which the fastest train to Lund usually takes about 13 minutes.
+The bridge runs through the city of Malmo, from which the fastest train to Lund usually takes about 13 minutes.

-Take a Look at The Prestigious Lund University
+Take a Look at the Prestigious Lund University

 Constructed under the heavy influence of the classical style, the entrance is a large wooden door that opens into an atrium glorified by the charming chandelier hanging above.

-Explore the Grand Architecture of Lund Cathedral
+Admire the Grand Architecture of Lund Cathedral

-Lund Cathedral is one of the finest pieces of Romanesque architecture in Sweden and bears a history worth around over thousand years.
+Lund Cathedral is one of the finest pieces of Romanesque architecture in Sweden and bears a history worth around over a thousand years.

-Do not miss the astronomical clock upstairs and although this grand addition still marks the hours, sunsets and the waxing and waning of moon, the cathedral itself is a portal to a place frozen still in time and preserves breathtaking medieval beauty.
+Although this grand addition to the cathedral still marks the hours, sunsets and the waxing and waning of the moon, the cathedral itself is a portal to a place frozen still in time and preserves breathtaking medieval beauty.

-Step Back in Time at The Kulturen Museum
+Step Back in Time at Kulturen

 Kulturen has an impressive collection of art and architecture woven with endless stories from the middles ages to the 20th century.